If you are curious about the process of shaping complex components from rough workpieces, you should discover more about CNC machining machines.

 In CNC turning, pre-programmed CAD software installed on a computer connected to a CNC turning center dictates the movement of the machine’s axis.
 To be executed, instructions to the turning machine must be coded using means of G-code and M-code programming.

-There are numerous software solutions that enable the transfer of a CAD file into a CNC file, including CAD programs that have this option included.
+Numerous software solutions enable the transfer of a CAD file into a CNC file, including CAD programs that have this option included.
 The basics is that all of them use a programming language known as G and M code programming.
 It enables activation of a CNC machine programmable logic controller and executes a function intended.

 An example of a CNC program that has a CAD file integrated is shown in the image below.